Category Archives: CRM Training

 Preparing for ECBA

-Everything you need is in the book and you will need good familiarity with the terminology, the methodology and the definitions that BABOK employs.
+Everything you need is in the book and you will have to develop good familiarity with the terminology, the methodology and the definitions that BABOK employs.

 My recommended approach is: –